mspnp/cloud-design-patterns/docs/runtime-reconfiguration.md

 >  You can store custom configuration settings in the service configuration file, in a custom configuration file, in a database such as Azure SQL Database or SQL Server in a Virtual Machine, or in Azure blob or table storage.
 You'll need to create code that can access the custom configuration settings and apply these to the application&mdash;typically by setting the properties of components in the application.

-For example, the following custom function reads the value of a setting <<RBC: the deleted phrase seems awkward, is it necessary to understand what's going on?
-If so, can we change "whose" to something else?>> from the Azure service configuration file and then applies it to the current instance of a runtime component named `SomeRuntimeComponent`.
+For example, the following custom function reads the value of a setting from the Azure service configuration file and then applies it to the current instance of a runtime component named `SomeRuntimeComponent`.
 This is from the Global.asax.cs file of the example.

->  Some configuration settings, such as those for Windows Identity Framework, can't be stored in the Azure service configuration file and must be in the `App.config` or `Web.config` file. <<RBC: These were bold in the original, should they be formatted as code here?>>
+>  Some configuration settings, such as those for Windows Identity Framework, can't be stored in the Azure service configuration file and must be in the App.config or Web.config file.

 ```csharp
 private static void ConfigureFromSetting(string settingName)